 One easy way to save for a downpayment is to put all or part of your tax refund into savings.
-If you are expecting a refund this year, consider setting up an automatic deposit into your savings account, so the money goes straight there without thinking about it!
+If you expect a refund this year, consider setting up an automatic deposit into your savings account so the money goes straight without thinking about it!

 Use windfalls wisely

-Don’t spend it if you receive any extra money – whether it’s from a bonus at work, an inheritance, or even winning the lottery!
+Don’t spend it if you receive any extra money – from a bonus at work, an inheritance, or even winning the lottery!

 Ideas to Reduce your expenses to Gain Extra Money

-Another way to save money for your home down payment is by spending less money on the basics.
+Another way to save money for your home down payment is by spending less on the basics.
 For this, you should examine in more detail the major spending categories.
-We’ll go over some significant categories with some ideas on accomplishing each one.
+We’ll go over some significant categories with some ideas for accomplishing each.

 Can you find a cheaper place to live?
 Perhaps moving to a lower rental unit may help you save money every month.
-Could it work with an addition of a roommate or renting out on weekends for a side gig of Air B n B?
+Could it work with adding a roommate or renting out on weekends for a side gig of Air B n B?

 I know sometimes a one-bedroom is, for example, $1000 per month, but a Two bedroom is $1200.00 per month.
 Perhaps you consider moving back in with your parents to help save money each month.